Cloudiidx/plugin-friends/README.md

 # Friends
- > Friend plugin to add a friend system to the bot designed to be more interactive and better than Discord's friend system.
+ > Friend system plugin.
+Provides a better and more interactive friend system than Discord.

 >> TODO
 ## Features